 Introduction to Storage Network Area

+The following article provides an outline for What is Storage Area Network?
 Information or data which is a company asset is the underlying resource on which all the computing processes are dependent.
 There are different enterprises and client’s products which are used to store these data.
-In this article, we will see What is Storage Area Network?

 Data can be stored in a different type of storage devices: